NielsdeBlaauw/query-monitor-twig-profile/README.md

 - Support for dark mode.
 - Clickable links to profiled templates in your preferred editor.
 - Downloadable blackfire.io profiles.
+- History mode.
+Save profiles so you can see the impact of your changes.

 ## Installation